A jackknife bias correction for nonlinear network data models with fixed effects: The dyadic linking model

-Assumption \ref{assu:network} (ii) ensures that the Hessian for the fixed effect parameters is positive definite.
-This requires sufficient variation in the outcomes across both dimensions i.e., variation in $Y_{ij}$ over $j$ (for fixed sender $i$) and over $i$ (for fixed receiver $j$).
-In the binary outcome case, it implies that the model generates a \emph{dense network}, one in which the number of links formed by each node tends to infinity as the size of the network grows.
-The assumption may not be reasonable in all empirical settings -- in simulations we investigate the robustness of the estimator to sparsity in finite samples.
-However, it seems a natural condition when we hope to estimate parameters that depend on the unobserved heterogeneity, such as marginal effects or counterfactual outcomes.
+where $f(u) = dF(u)/du$, so that Assumption \ref{assu:network} (ii) requires that the probability of any link forming is bounded away from 0 and 1, and that the density $f$ is bounded away from zero over the support of $X_{ij}'\beta + \alpha_i + \gamma_j$.
+This implies that the model generates a \emph{dense network}, one in which the number of links formed by each node is proportional to $N$.
+The assumption may not be reasonable in all empirical settings; however, it seems a natural condition when we hope to estimate parameters that depend on the unobserved heterogeneity, such as marginal effects or counterfactual outcomes.\footnote{Section \ref{sec:Simulations} reports simulations that investigate the robustness of the estimator to sparsity in finite samples.} For other models the requirements may be weaker, for example in the nonlinear least-squares estimator with $\bar{E}[Y_{ij}] = G(X_{ij}'\beta + \alpha_i + \gamma_j)$, Assumption \ref{assu:network} (ii) simply requires that $G'(X_{ij}'\beta + \alpha_ i+ \gamma_j)$ is non-zero, and has bounded second moment for all $(i,j)$.